stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-We pass the _available_ semaphore to the acquire method which is refactored to pass it to the API method:
+We pass the _available_ semaphore to the acquire method which passes it to the API method:

 ```java
 int index = swapchain.acquire(available);